EPCCed/eidf-docs/docs/services/s3/getting-started.md

 ### Project tenancies

-Each project has a tenancy within the EIDF S3 Service.
+Each project has a **tenancy** within the EIDF S3 Service.
 The tenancy holds the buckets for that project.
 Tenancies allow for different projects to have buckets with the same name without any ambiguity.

-The [EIDF Data Publishing Service](../datapublishing/service.md) also has a tenancy within the EIDF S3 Service for all the buckets for all the projects that publish data using the service.
-This shared tenancy is distinct from the project-specific tenancies used for project-specific buckets.

 Tenancies are not a general S3 concept but are Ceph S3-specific.
+One consequence of this is that bucket names need to be prefixed by their EIDF project name (e.g., `eidfNNN:`) when referencing your public buckets anonymously or buckets within other projects.
+When using your own private buckets there is no need for such prefixes to be used.

+The [EIDF Data Publishing Service](../datapublishing/service.md) uses the default tenancy within the EIDF S3 Service.
+This default tenancy is distinct from the project-specific tenancies used for project-specific buckets.
+As all projects which publish data within the EIDF Data Publishing Service share the same tenancy, the service adopts a convention of adding project names to bucket names (e.g., `eidfNNN-`) to allow a specific project's buckets, within this default tenancy, to be identified.

 ### Bucket naming

 The AWS S3 documentation on [General purpose bucket naming rules](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html) states that bucket names must be between 3-63 characters in length, and must contain only lower case letters, numbers, hyphens `-`, or full stops `.`.

 However, there are some subtleties around how to refer to EIDF S3 Service buckets depending on both how the bucket is being accessed and where within the EIDF S3 Service it is hosted.
+These arise from the use of [Project tenancies](#project-tenancies) within the service.

 #### Private buckets within a project